-Given the daily evolution of the Covid-19 outbreak and the global responses to curb its spread, the NAIA is not able to fully estimate the effects of the Covid-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year 2021.
+Given the daily evolution of the Covid-19 outbreak and the global responses to curb its spread, the NAIA is not able to fully estimate the effects of the Covid-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year 2022.

 Although NAIA is not able to estimate the effects of the Covid-19 outbreak, management does believe they did incur some reduction of income for the current fiscal year.
-NAIA was not able to hold its annual Pow Wow this year.
-For the year ended September 30, 2021, the reduction in these funds was not considered material.
+For the year ended September 30, 2022, the reduction in these funds was not considered material.
 The effects on future years, if any, has not been determined.